-Investments of the College's endowment funds are separately invested with Branch Banking & Trust Company.
+Investments of the College's endowment funds are pooled, unless required to be separately invested by the donor.
 If a donor has not provided specific instructions, state law permits the Board of Trustees to authorize for expenditure the net appreciation, realized and unrealized, of the investments of the endowment funds.
-Under the "Uniform Prudent Management of Institutional Funds Act" (UPMIFA), authorized by the North Carolina General Assembly on

-March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
+Under the Uniform Prudent Management of Institutional Funds Act (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
 The College's endowment donor agreements prohibit spending of nonexpendable balances that are not eligible for expenditure.

 Unless the donor has stipulated otherwise, once the endowment is fully vested, the amount to be made available for disbursement will be determined by the greater amount of 80% of the prior calendar year's investment returns with the remaining 20% reserved for capital accumulation or a minimum of \$500 per \$17,500 increment of endowment capital as of December 31st of the prior calendar year.
-During fiscal year 2019, the College's endowment assets appreciated \$163,278.61, all of which was classified in net position as restricted: nonexpendable: scholarships and fellowships as it is restricted for specific purposes.
+During fiscal year 2021, the College's endowment assets appreciated \$601,019.97, all of which was classified in net position as restricted: nonexpendable: student financial aid as it is restricted for specific purposes.